 Pros and Cons of Headwraps

-- A cool way to express individuality.
+- The headwrap is a cool way to express individuality.

-- Good for covering up undone hair.
+- It is suitable for covering up undone hair.

 - Some deem headwraps inappropriate for public wear.